 The general rule is that a person who is a resident of Finland is assessable on worldwide income.
 Non-residents are generally assessable on income derived directly or indirectly from sources in Finland.
 Extended business travelers are likely to be considered non-resident of Finland for tax purposes unless they enter Finland with the intention to remain in Finland for more than 6 months.

-Employment income is generally treated as Finnish-sourced compensation where the individual performs the services for a Finnish employer while physically located in Finland.
+Employment income is generally treated as Finnish-sourced compensation when the individual performs the services for a Finnish employer while physically located in Finland.

 Technically, there is no threshold/minimum number of days that exempts the employee from the requirements to file and pay tax in Finland.
 To the extent that the individual qualifies for relief under the dependent personal services article of an applicable double tax treaty, there will be no tax liability.
 The economic employer approach is not adapted or legislated in Finland, but it should be noted that there is a risk that the approach may still be used.
 The tax authority has not provided any written guidelines in this respect.